ParthS28/emilemale.github.io/README.md

 ![](images/mary1.png)

-In this mary is represented as a kid with a person, who I can only assume to be Joachim because of age difference and their potrayal, this would deceive our classifier which is used to seeing a baby and a lady in a picture so call it Mary.
+In this mary is represented as a kid with a person, who I can only assume to be Joachim because of age difference and their potrayal, this would deceive our classifier which is used to seeing a baby and a lady in a picture.

 ![](images/mary2.png)